Free shipping from 80€ to Germany and Austria!

 Ski service prices

-The prices for the ski service in Germany and Austria are on average €28 for the small ski service and €37 for the large ski service.
-If there is major damage to the surface, an additional charge will generally be charged for repairs.
-For the professional service mentioned, you can expect a price starting at €50.
+The prices for ski servicing in Germany and Austria are on average €30-35 for a small ski servicing and €40-50 for a large ski servicing.
+If there is major damage to the base, an additional charge is generally made for repairs.
+For the professional service mentioned above, you can expect a price starting at least €50.

-Ski service is the most expensive in Switzerland.
-At €40 for the small ski service you have to pay significantly more here and the large ski service also costs an average of €50, much more than the ski service in Germany and Austria.
+Ski servicing is most expensive in Switzerland.
+At 50 Swiss francs for a small ski servicing, you have to pay significantly more here, and even a large ski servicing costs an average of around 60 Swiss francs, which is much more than the ski servicing in Germany and Austria.

-The snowboarders among you will have to invest significantly more for board service in the store.
-While in Germany the small service costs €36, in Austria you can get it €3 cheaper.
-The large service costs €48 in Germany and €43 in Austria.
-If you have your board fixed in Switzerland, the small service costs an average of €46, while for the large board service you pay €60.
+Snowboarders among you have to invest significantly more for a board service in the shop.
+While in Germany a small service costs around €40-45, in Austria it costs around €5 less.
+A large service in Germany costs around €50-60, in Austria it costs around €45-50.
+If you have your board fixed in Switzerland, a small service costs an average of CHF50-60, and for a large board service you pay around CHF60-70.

 Ski service costs

-Assuming a family of four, in which the parents and one child ski and the second child snowboard, this works out to €111 for a small service carried out in Germany.
-If a major service is carried out, the cost is 159 €.
-Due to these high costs, many winter sports enthusiasts tend to only have their equipment serviced once per season.
-Why this is a safety problem, especially when grinding edges, can be found in our blog post Grinding ski edges – how often? be read.
-But also Simply regrinding the edges costs money and is associated with effort.
-Even if the need is urgent due to urgency, it is common for an additional fee to be charged for an overnight or express service.
+If we assume a family of four, in which the parents and one child ski and the second child snowboards, this results in a small service carried out in Germany costing around €145.
+If a large service is carried out, the cost is around €210.
+Due to these high costs, many winter sports enthusiasts tend to have their equipment repaired only once per season.
+Why this is a safety problem, especially when sharpening edges, can be found in our blog post Sharpening ski edges - How often?
+We read.
+But also, Simply re-grinding the edges costs money and involves effort.
+Even if it has to be done particularly quickly due to urgency, it is usual for an additional fee to be charged for an overnight or express service.

 Compare ski service costs